Suburbs of Johannesburg: History

 Consequently, the city was divided into white and black suburbs.
 The white suburbs were mostly wealthy and well-developed, and located in the nicest areas in the Johannesburg region.
 Black South Africans lived in poorly developed townships and suburbs out of view of the white suburbs.
 Many large freeways were built to link Johannesburg with the rest of South Africa, although this permitted the further outward expansion of the city along the N1, N3, and M2 roadways.
 Public transport construction was completely abandoned, except for a minor bus system.

 This system continued until the 1980s, when international sanctions and a poor security situation led to a large contraction in the economy.
-Many companies abandoned skyscrapers that had been built in the Central Business District (CBD) in the 1960s and 1970s, and left warehouses empty or little used.
+Many companies abandoned skyscrapers that had been built in the Central Business District (CBD) in the 1960s and 1970s, and left warehouses vacant or rarely used.

 When the Group Areas Act was repealed, there was a mass migration of former township dwellers and illegal immigrants to buildings in the CBD and surrounding areas, which caused crime rates to increase dramatically in the Central area of the city.
 Many businesses that had not closed their CBD offices left for more secured Northern suburbs, and in particular, Sandton.
 The amount of business and population of the northern suburbs increased exponentially, while the CBD was left empty and abandoned as a "no-go zone".
 The previous owners of buildings in the CBD abandoned them as their value decreased, and more illegal immigrants moved in.
 Many suburbs near the CBD also felt the demographic change as previously white and middle class suburbs like Yeoville became mostly black and dangerous within the space of two to three years.

-The city government has attempted to rectify this situation as of 2005 by installing CCTV cameras all over the city centre, and increasing police presence.
+The city government has attempted to rectify this situation as of 2005 by installing CCTV cameras all over the city centre and increasing police presence.
 Some businesses and residents have returned, although most businesses have built permanent and better facilities in the northern suburbs, so a large-scale return is unlikely.
-The city has grown so quickly to the north that the border between Johannesburg, Midrand, and Centurion is mostly an arbitrary political border, as the two cities have grown together so there is no space between them.
+The city has grown so quickly to the north that the border between Johannesburg, Midrand, and Centurion is mostly an arbitrary political border.
+The two cities have since grown together as there is no space between them.